Kyunnilee/Kyunnilee.github.io/_pages/about.md

 I am recently excited about the two questions below:
 <ul>
   <li><strong>Controllable and Adaptable Vision-Language Models</strong><br>
-      ∘ How can we build <i>controllable and adaptable intelligence</i> that can adapt their behavior to the user's needs?
+      ∘ How can we build controllable and adaptable intelligence that can adapt their behavior to the user's needs?
   </li>
   <li><strong>Real-World Multimodal Understanding</strong><br>
-      ∘ How can we represent the <i>complex world</i> as data to relect the world's complexity in a better way?
-How can models figure out the <i>combination of modalities</i> that is most effective to accomplish in given tasks?
+      ∘ How can we represent the complex world as data to relect the world's complexity in a better way?
+How can models figure out the combination of modalities that is most effective to accomplish in given tasks?
   </li>
 </ul>